Even though we call it “Spring Cleaning”, it’s really always a good season to clear out the unneeded stuff from your house.

 The payout can go one of two ways:

-The first is that you can get the money upfront.
-This is usually for low-value items that you’re selling in high volume.
+- Get the money upfront: This is usually for low-value items that you’re selling in high volume.
 You get less money back for this option, but it is aimed more at people who are looking to do away with things in bulk and be done with them.
 Payment on this option is processed as soon as the clothing is received, no need to wait for a sale.

 7. Well Suited – Men’s consignment

 Alright, boys, this one is just for you!

 Unlike most consignment stores which have women in mind, this one is aimed at men.

 If you’ve ever heard of My Sister’s Closet, this is essentially the male-mirrored version of it.